Portfolio Company Spotlight

 When the Infinitus MRF in Montgomery, Alabama suddenly closed, the Emerald Coast Utilities Authority (ECUA) and its neighbors were left without another sortation facility within a five-hour drive.

-Rather than wait for another privately- owned MRF to enter the market, the utility decided to build its own single stream facility.
-A loan from CLIF provided about 30 percent of the required capital for the new facility, which opened in September 2016.
+Rather than wait for another privately-owned MRF to enter the market, the utility decided to build its own single stream facility.
+A loan from CLIF provided about 30% of the required capital for the new facility, which opened in September 2016.

 Since our funding, the ECUA MRF has become a regional asset for a region that had not previously had a long-term or reliable solution for processing recyclables.
 Escambia County has continued to expand its own collections and has entered into collection contracts with 11 municipalities in Florida and Alabama and three private haulers.

 From January 2017 through September 2018, the facility processed more than 68,000 tons of materials, and grew the share of materials coming from nearby municipalities.

 1,100,000 metric tons of GHG emissions avoided by 2026.

 From January 2017 through September 2018, the facility generated $4.2 million in economic benefits and is expected to reach $20 million by 2026.

 The facility has a processing capacity of 25 tons an hour, or 45,000 tons annually, to allow for 100% growth in ECUA’s collection stream.